Gourmet Galaxy (GUM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Gourmet Galaxy Historical Price

-According to the latest data gathered on Gourmet Galaxy live price page, the current price of Gourmet Galaxy is 0.00618197USD.
-The circulating supply of Gourmet Galaxy(GUM) is 3.32M GUM , giving it a market capitalization of $20.54K.
+According to the latest data gathered on Gourmet Galaxy live price page, the current price of Gourmet Galaxy is 0.00788474USD.
+The circulating supply of Gourmet Galaxy(GUM) is 3.32M GUM , giving it a market capitalization of $26.19K.

 The Gourmet Galaxy Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GUM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.